 Whether you are a school leaver, returning to learning or striving to improve your skills and knowledge in the workplace, Borders College can help you achieve your goals and realise your potential.

-Borders College is located in the Scottish Borders and offers a wide range of courses, from an introductory level through to advanced courses at Higher National level.
-They include a full range of apprenticeships courses, from modern apprenticeships to foundation apprenticeships.
-We also provide a large number of industry-based training courses for businesses throughout Scotland.
+Borders College is the regional college for the Scottish Borders and offers a wide range of courses, from an introductory level through to advanced courses at Higher National level, including the full range of apprenticeships courses.

 Learn more about the college

 Our Principal Angela Cox welcomes you to Borders College.